 Annette Willson – a bit about me and what motivates me

-I have three great kids, (all adults now) including my special “Nico”, my third son who has an Intellectual disability.
+I have three great kids (all adults now), including my special “Nico”, my third son, who has an Intellectual disability.

-When I was in my early 20s I had two very talented horses and a fire in my belly that could take me there.
+When I was in my early 20s, I had two very talented horses and a fire in my belly that could take me there.
 I had moved from the Clare Valley to the Adelaide Hills and started Teachers College.
-I had a part-time job and the plan was unfolding with strong eventing wins and notoriety with selectors.
+I had a part-time job, and the plan was unfolding with strong eventing wins and notoriety with selectors.
 It was all coming together beautifully.

 The next bit really sucked….a back injury with severe nerve damage and chronic pain that changed my world!

-The reality check was a shocker as you can imagine, suddenly I was faced with a permanent disability, and my love, my passion, and my future were out of my control.
+The reality check was a shocker.
+As you can imagine, I was faced with a permanent disability, and my love, my passion, and my future were out of my control.
 I suddenly had no purpose, no drive, no direction.
-Sadness, shock, anger, and all the emotions of the grieving process overcame me all at once!
-And worse still my two talented mates were sitting in the paddock doing nothing!!
-Grrrr.
+Sadness,

-My passion for riding now become my obsession.
-I had to learn to ride again.
-I watched and I learned.
-I scanned magazines, I looked at riders’ positions in the saddle, dressage, jumping, and even strappers and handlers were under my watchful eye.
-How did they balance, what muscles did they use, and where was their center of gravity?
+positions in the saddle, dressage, jumping, and even strappers and handlers were under my watchful eye.
+How did they balance, what muscles did they use, and where was their centre of gravity?
 I went home and gave myself rider lessons.
-I had to teach myself to ride, we didn’t have access to Instructors in my day and certainly not in the country.
+I had to teach myself to ride; we didn’t have access to Instructors in my day, and certainly not in the country.

 How do you do all this at once?
-All the lessons focused on the horse: “You need more impulsion”, “Flex him more”, “Control the bend”, “slow the pace”, “not enough”, “ask for more”, “Put his hindquarters here”, and so on
+All the lessons focused on the horse: “You need more impulsion”, “Flex him more”, “Control the bend, “” Slow the pace, “” Not enough, “Ask for more,” “Put his hindquarters here”, and so on

 My back pain also settled as I rode with less bounce.